 Publishing Careers, Jobs and Occupations

-Publishing companies publish books, newspapers, periodicals, baseball cards, directories, comics, greeting cards and specialty publications.
+Publishing companies publish books, newspapers, periodicals, baseball cards, directories, comics, greeting cards and speciality publications.

 Publishing occupations include publishers, creative writers, editors, journalists, reporters, publication managers, editorial assistants, desktop publishing, technical writers and copywriters.